-Abelisauridae is a clade of theropods that was first
+Abelisauridae is a clade of theropods that was identified in the mid

 new LK species from Argentina.
 So far, they are known mostly from the late

 Cretaceous of the Southern Hemisphere.
-Many of them appear to have been fairly
+Many of them appear to have been of

 the Gondwanan equivalent of the tyrannosaurids,